-You may be wondering what can you get from an article like this.
-My goal is to give an in-depth look at the basics of wireframing from more of a practical aspect.
+You may be wondering what you can get from an article like this.
+My goal is to give an in-depth look at the basics of wireframing from a more practical perspective.

-In this article we’re going to answer the following very basic questions:
+In this article we’re going to answer the following basic questions:

 – Who uses it?